Boston movie theaters feature everything from first run movies to indie films, foreign language movies to art movies, and lots in between.

 You'll find mostly first-run commercial movies at the 13-screen Regal Fenway Stadium theater, a favorite with students from Boston University and other nearby colleges and universities, as well as professionals living nearby in Fenway and Back Bay.

 Experience immersion theater as the world's largest film format is projected onto a five-story-tall IMAX® Dome screen and a state of the art audio system surrounds you with sound.
-The Mugar Omni Theater features science, nature, and exploration films.
-Although the theater is located in the Museum of Science, you can buy cinema tickets just for the Omni films.
+The Mugar Omni Theater, located at Boston's Museum of Science, features science, nature, and exploration films.

-One of the best indie movie theaters in the area.
+One of the best indie movie theaters in the area, and a favorite of many local residents.
 Originally built as a church in 1906 and reborn as an Art Deco movie palace in 1933, this venerable Boston-area theater almost succumbed to competition from huge suburban multiplex cinemas in the late 1980s.